electric-eloquence/gulp/docs/recipes/browserify-with-globs.md

     // the normal attributes gulp plugins expect.
     .pipe(source('app.js'))
     // the rest of the gulp task, as you would normally write it.
-    // here we're copying from the Browserify + Uglify2 recipe.
+    // here we're copying from the Browserify + Uglify recipe.
     .pipe(buffer())
     .pipe(sourcemaps.init({ loadMaps: true }))
       // Add gulp plugins to the pipeline here.